As a global university, the University of Massachusetts Amherst is proud to have a diverse and inclusive community of faculty, staff, and students.

 If you are an international student, please review the following information to determine what documentation you will need to apply.
 If you have additional questions after reviewing the information, please contact us.

 Language Proficiency All university business, including course instruction, is conducted in English; a proficiency in English is required for all students.

 All international applicants must take and submit scores for the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing System).
 More information can be found on the Admissions page within each degree program page.

 Academic Records The requirements for graduate degree and certificate programs vary.
-All degree applicants are required to submit official or attested transcripts for each postsecondary institution attended, with certified translations if those records are not in English.
-Our programs requires an official credential evaluation from one of the National Association of Credential Evaluation Services members in order to evaluate coursework and GPA in the admissions process.
-If you have any questions regarding this requirement please contact our office for more information.
-We require official transcripts for all institutions where 9 or more credits were taken.
+All degree applicants are required to submit official or attested transcripts for each postsecondary institution attended where 9 or more credits were taken, with certified translations if those records are not in English.
+Our programs require an official credential evaluation from one of the National Association of Credential Evaluation Services members in order to evaluate coursework and GPA in the admissions process.
+Please use the WES Degree Equivalency Tool to determine if an international student degrees is equivalent to a 4-year US degree.
+If you have any questions, please contact our office for more information.

 Planning to take the CPA exam?
 Please review the information provided by the National Association of State Boards of Accountancy (NASBA) here.
 Depending on which state you wish to become licensed in, you may need a transcript evaluation completed by NASBA International Evaluation Services (NIES) to have your educational credentials evaluated.

 Applying to a Program For admission to the University of Massachusetts Graduate School, international applicants must have a tertiary (postsecondary) degree that is deemed comparable to a four-year U.S. bachelor's degree.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.
 Information about admissions requirements for graduate programs can be found on the Admissions page within each degree program.